miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 ---
-title:  "Rails SaaS Conference Wrapup"
+title:  "Rails SaaS Debrief: The Conference that Rewrote the Rulebook"
 # categories: updates
-subtitle: A new Ruby on Rails Conference Σtandard
+subtitle: "The Ruby on Rails Conference That's Upping the Ante"
-description: "Musings on the first European Ruby on Rails SaaS Conference"
+description: "Get in on the Ground Floor: The Rise of the European Rails Conference Circuit You're Not Part of (Yet!)"
 tags:
   - Rails
   - SaaS